<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Lost or Stolen Devices: Access from devices reported as lost or stolen should be immediately blocked to prevent unauthorized access.

 Assessing Device Posture is a significant step toward Zero Trust, ensuring that your infrastructure remains resilient against threats.
-As part of the StrongDM Dynamic Access Management Platform, Device Trust combines user trust, device integrity, and dynamic access, leading to a new era of robust identity security.
+As part of the StrongDM Zero Trust PAM Platform, Device Trust combines user trust, device integrity, and dynamic access, leading to a new era of robust identity security.

 We invite you to explore the Device Trust feature and experience firsthand how StrongDM is transforming privileged access.